jestinbin/clone-redis/POST.md

 # Todos

-- [ ] handle argument keys and changing positions like redis `SET key value [NX | XX] [GET] ...`; [link](https://redis.io/commands/set/)
+- [x] handle blocking command like blpop
+- [x] develop publish/subscribe commands
+- [ ] enable and test the expired keys cleanup
+- [ ] integrate a simple solution for saving data to disk (to decide: log or flush from memory?)
 - [ ] use a delimiter (e.g., '\n') for sending messages, buffer incoming data on the receiving side until the delimiter is detected, and then process the buffered message.
 This approach remains independent of socket-level `buffering` behavior.
-- [ ] handle blocking command like blpop
-- [ ] develop publish/subscribe commands
-- [ ] enable and test the expired keys cleanup
-- [ ] integrate a simple solution for saving data to disk (to decide: log or flush from memory?)
   - [ ] re-enable Nagle's algorithm on the TCP connection used for message grouping (remove `setNoDelay(true)`)